diogotcorreia/master-thesis/docs/content/ch02-background.typ

-Overriding the environment variables in `os.environ` can be very powerful since many parts of a Python program, including the standard library, use it to control certain behaviour.
+Overriding the environment variables in `os.environ` can be very powerful since many parts of a Python program, including the standard library, use them to control their behaviour.
 A common example is hijacking `PATH`, so that shell commands executed by name could instead run an attacker-controlled program.
 This would require an attacker that can write to a file in a known location,